-No share option was granted during the Year and there was no outstanding share option of the Company as at 31 December 2019.
+No share option was granted during the Year and there was no outstanding share option of the Company as at 31 December 2020.

-INVESTMENT PROPERTIES, PROPERTY, PLANT AND EQUIPMENT
+PROPERTY, PLANT AND EQUIPMENT

-Details of changes in the Group's investment properties and property, plant and equipment during the Year are set out in notes 9 and 6 to the consolidated financial statements respectively.
+Details of changes in the Group's property, plant and equipment during the Year are set out in note 6 to the consolidated financial statements.